lucattelli/ab4-themes/themes/dracula/README.md

 [![example](example.png)](example.png)

-Dark theme for ABAP editor (SAP GUI)
+This is Dark theme for ABAP editor (SAP GUI), based on the [Dracula](https://draculatheme.com/) color scheme.
 - abap_spec.xml exported from SAP Logon 740
 - font used: Fira Code, size 12